HAMZA EL DIN 1929 -

 me to join his group onstage with the Grateful Dead, clapping the

-complex 48-beat cycle of the Nubian "Nagrisad" to Hamza's tar drum,
+complex 48-beat cycle of the Nubian "Nagrisad" to Hamza's tar (the Nubian term for frame drum),

 singing, and Mickey Hart's percussion.
 It was the Dead's last concert